-When it comes to websites, everyone has an opinion.
+When it comes to designing a Successful Website, everyone has an opinion.
 Some people think that all you need is a simple template and the rest will magically fall into place.
-Others claim that if your site doesn’t look like something from an early 2000’s Nickelodeon show, then it won’t do well.
-Still others argue that only the most complicated and difficult sites will drive traffic.
+Others claim that if your site doesn’t look like something from an early 2000s Nickelodeon show, then it won’t do well.
+Still, others argue that only the most complicated and difficult sites will drive traffic.
 The reality is that the design of your site should be reflective of your business, not just some generic template that looks nice on Pinterest but doesn’t get people to actually buy your product.

 If you are passionate about what you do, then chances are it has changed or will change the world in some way.
 It’s also possible that you want to get paid for your efforts, and everyone needs money to keep the lights on and food in their bellies.
 Unfortunately, if you don’t know what you’re doing when it comes to website design, then the chances of making any sales are very slim indeed.